jenbu/WebShopInc/README.md

 ng serve
 ```

-You can view the web page by going to the following address in an internet browse:
+You can view the web page by going to the following address in an internet browser:
 http://localhost:4200

+### Back-end
+Open the WebShopInc solution file and run it, I use Visual Studio for this.